robschleusner/ml-project/README.md

 K-Means Clustering:

-	Once we have reduced the dimensionality of our data, we will cluster based on the transaction amounts; with k = 3, high, medium, and low transaction amounts (Dornadula et al., 2019).
+	Once we have scraped our data, we will cluster based on the transaction amounts; with k = 3, high, medium, and low transaction amounts (Dornadula et al., 2019).
 We will also run the algorithm with simply 2 clusters and try to compare between the two values of K to see which one performs better, implementing the elbow method.

 Local Outlier Factoring (LOF)